TGAC/grassroots-docs/installation.md

 ﻿# Installation

-Practically all of the code used to build a GIS is platform-independent with less than 5 files having to be implemented in platform-specific code.
+Practically all of the code used to build a Grassroots Server is platform-independent with less than 5 files having to be implemented in platform-specific code.

 ## Linux